 LTV has a lot of impact on the business valuation of your company.
 Investors rely heavily on this metric to evaluate the overall health of your business.
 This is a clear indicator of the future profits investors can predict from a business.

-A high NPS is the most sought after goal for the customer success teams.
-It comes as a result of endless efforts you have put in your relationship with the customer.
+A high NPS is an important KPI for a customer success manager.
+It comes as a result of the endless efforts you have put in your relationship with the customer.
 When your product is working flawlessly and they are able to drive value from it, it is the first pass.
 Then, you need to give exceptional service to your customers for any issues they face while using the product.
 All the collective efforts you have put in that result into a greater customer experience would finally affect your Net Promoter Score, which has a direct impact on customer retention and generating more business.

-The quality of service you provide to your customers reflect directly on these above metrics.
+The quality of service you provide to your customers reflect directly through these CSM KPIs.
 While two of these metrics, LTV and Expansion revenue, give you a monetary value of customers, the other two metrics clearly reveal the impact of your relationship management.
 You can measure customer success in a few monetary aspects but that doesn’t comprise all the aspects of this function.
-The kind of customer experience you are giving to the customers matters too in nurturing a long-term relationship with them.
+The kind of customer experience you are giving to the customers’ matters too in nurturing a long-term relationship with them.